Together (Pet Shop Boys song): Background and composition

+Chris Lowe described the music as waltz.
 The song features an almost completely electronic arrangement in 3/4 time, one of the very few songs in the band's catalogue to feature an odd-numbered time signature.
-According to a statement by Neil Tennant at the time, he and Chris Lowe wrote it that way because they were fascinated by the Viennese waltzes written by Johann Strauss II; Tennant noted that the beat of the song is something Strauss may have come up with if he were alive today.
+According to a statement by Tennant at the time, he and Lowe wrote it that way because they were fascinated by the Viennese waltzes written by Johann Strauss II; Tennant noted that the beat of the song is something Strauss may have come up with if he were alive today.